Hakone Ekiden: Leg 7 (21.3 km) From Odawara to Hiratsuka

-A near-reverse course of leg 4, leg 7 is slightly longer than its parallel during day 1 and sees its runners leave the mountains and head to the coast near Hiratsuka on a mostly flat course with minor inclines after 9 km.
+A near-reverse course of leg 4, leg 7 is slightly longer than its parallel during day 1 due to the fact that near Oiso station, the 7th Leg heads toward land instead of toward the coast.
+In addition, this leg sees its runners leave the mountains and head to the coast near Hiratsuka on a mostly flat course with minor inclines after 9 km.

 As the sun rises throughout the course of leg 7, the difference of temperature between the start in Odawara and the finish at Hiratsuka is the largest out of all other sections.
 Runners have to combat and adapt to the changing weather conditions as they move towards Hiratsuka.

+There have been some instances in which a strong runner recovering from an injury is put into this leg.